Tournament Informed Adversarial Quality Diversity: Conclusion

 \section{Conclusion}

-GAME is a coevolutionary adversarial quality diversity algorithm that alternates the illumination of each side of an adversarial problem by selecting elites from the previous generation to serve as fixed opposing tasks, promoting arms-race dynamics.
-In this paper, we show that using a tournament-informed task selection mechanism based on the ranking vector results in higher adversarial quality and diversity.
-In addition, we present six measures of adversarial quality and diversity that allow us to evaluate different adversarial illumination characteristics.
+GAME is a coevolutionary adversarial QD algorithm that alternates illumination between the two sides of an adversarial problem.
+It selects elites from the previous generation to serve as fixed opponents, thereby promoting arms-race dynamics.
+In this paper, we show that a tournament-informed task selection mechanism based on the ranking vector yields higher adversarial quality and diversity.
+We also present six metrics to evaluate various characteristics of adversarial illumination.
 Overall, our results suggest that a tournament-informed task selection is a promising direction for applying GAME to richer, more open-ended adversarial domains.